-Earlier this week it was reported that The Flash director Rick Famuyiwa had exited the project due to creative differences with Warner Bros.
+Earlier this week it was reported that The Flash director Rick Famuyiwa had exited the project due to creative differences with Warner Brothers.
 The news was disappointing to fans of Famuyiwa’s work such as the critically acclaimed crime comedy-drama Dope.
 However, actress Kiersey Clemons, who was cast in The Flash after Famuyiwa signed on to helm the film, revealed to The Hollywod Reporter that she was particularly upset about his departure.

 Clemons, who will portray Iris West in The Flash film, had previously worked with Rick Famuyiwa on Dope and commented on the directors decision to drop out of the project.